On the Path to High-temperature Josephson Multi-junction Devices: Progress in HTS Josephson junction fabrication

 \section{Progress in HTS Josephson junction fabrication}

-The localized impact of the helium ion irradiation on a YBa\textsubscript{2}Cu\textsubscript{3}O\textsubscript{7-x} (YBCO) HTS film provides a local damage of the film structure resulting in local degradation of the film superconducting properties with irradiation dose down to normal metal conductivity and then to dielectric behavior \cite{Cho2015}.
-By using the focused helium ion beam, the damaged film area across a film strip can be made very narrow to provide weak electric coupling between the strip parts of metallic or tunnelling types that enables forming Josephson junctions which can have properties of SNS to SIS type junctions.
+The localized impact of the helium ion irradiation on a YBa\textsubscript{2}Cu\textsubscript{3}O\textsubscript{7-x} (YBCO) HTS film can provide a local damage of the film structure resulting in local degradation of the film superconducting properties with irradiation dose down to normal metal conductivity and then to dielectric behavior \cite{Cho2015}.
+By using the focused helium ion beam, the damaged film area across a film strip can be made very narrow to provide weak electric coupling between the strip parts of metallic or tunnelling types that enables forming Josephson junctions which can have properties of SNS to SIS type junctions \cite{Mueller2019}.

 We used YBCO films deposited on STO substrates by pulsed laser deposition (PLD) technique.
 The films deposited at high oxygen pressure are grown epitaxially together with the substrate and therefore are highly crystalline with a highly uniform crystal orientation.
-Furthermore, the films deposited at high oxygen pressure also demonstrate a reasonably low microwave surface resistance of about $0.7\text{ m}\Omega$ ($77\text{ K}$, $9.4\text{ GHz}$) \cite{Xiong2023}.
+Furthermore, the films deposited at high oxygen pressure also demonstrate a reasonably low microwave surface resistance of about $0.7\text{ m}\Omega$ per square ($77\text{ K}$, $9.4\text{ GHz}$) \cite{Xiong2023}.

 To fabricate and study the focused helium ion beam Josephson junctions, 4 $\mu$m-wide film bridges (with 4 electrodes to enable four-point measurement of IV curve) were patterned with electron beam lithography (EBL) on a $35\text{ nm}$ thick YBCO thin film with an \textit{in situ} deposited Au layer on the top.
-The Au layer on the bridges was removed by wet etch.
-Next, a $35\text{ kV}$ helium beam was written on the bridges by crossing the $4\text{-}\mu\text{m}$-wide superconducting film bridges to form the narrow damaged areas and hence to form Josephson junctions with irradiation dose changing from 100 ions/nm to 700 ions/nm.
-Resistance of the damaged area as a barrier between the film strip parts shows the temperature dependence corresponding to the metal type barrier at a lower dose and gradually varying to the insulator type barrier with the dose increase.
+For the EBL process, the acceleration voltage of electrons was $10\text{ keV}$ and the beam current was about $0.2\text{ nA}$.
+The Au layer on the bridges was removed by wet etching.
+Next, a $35\text{ kV}$ helium beam was used to write on the bridges by crossing the $4$-micrometer-wide superconducting film bridges, thereby forming narrow damaged areas and hence to form Josephson junctions with irradiation dose changing from $100$ ions/nm to $700$ ions/nm.
+Resistance of the damaged area as a barrier between the film strip parts shows the temperature dependence corresponding to the metal type barrier at a lower dose and gradually varying to the insulator like barrier with the dose increase.